DanielendaEst/tei-viewer/README.md

    - Images: `https://username.github.io/tei-viewer/public/projects/PGM-XIII/images/p1.jpg`

 **You don't need a separate server** - GitHub Pages hosts your XMLs, images, and WASM app together!

+**⚠️ Important**: Before deploying, make sure you have created the `projects/` folder locally with your manuscript data.
+The deployment script will sync and bundle it automatically.

 #### Option 1: Using deploy-gh-pages.sh (Recommended)